-2 Pandalus jordani is known as the smooth pink shrimp in British Columbia, ocean pink shrimp or smooth pink shrimp in Washington, pink shrimp in Oregon, and Pacific ocean shrimp in California.
+&lt;sup>2 Pandalus jordani is known as the smooth pink shrimp in British Columbia, ocean pink shrimp or smooth pink shrimp in Washington, pink shrimp in Oregon, and Pacific ocean shrimp in California.
 Herein we use the common name "ocean shrimp" in reference to P. jordani as suggested by the American Fisheries Society (McLaughlin et al. 2005).
-The common name "pink shrimp" has been assigned to Farfantepenaeus duorarum, a commercial species in the South Atlantic and Gulf of Mexico (McLaughlin et al. 2005).
+The common name "pink shrimp" has been assigned to Farfantepenaeus duorarum, a commercial species in

 The WCGOP and A-SHOP observe distinct sectors of the groundfish fishery.
 The WCGOP observes the following sectors: IFQ shore-based delivery of groundfish and Pacific hake, LE and OA fixed gear, and state-permitted nearshore fixed gear sectors.
 The WCGOP also observes several state-managed fisheries that incidentally catch groundfish, including the California halibut trawl, sea cucumber trawl, ridgeback prawn trawl, and ocean shrimp trawl fisheries.
 The WCGOP also observes the directed Pacific halibut fishery, which is permitted by the International Pacific Halibut Commission.
 The A-SHOP observes the IFQ fishery that delivers Pacific hake at-sea, including: 1) catcher-processor, 2) mothership catcher vessels, and 3) tribal catch delivered at-sea to motherships.
-Details on how fisheries observers operate in both the IFQ (aka Catch Share) and Non-IFQ (aka Non-Catch Share) sectors can be found online3.
+Details on how fisheries observers operate in both the IFQ (aka Catch Share) and Non-IFQ (aka Non-Catch Share) sectors can be found online.